 Black Down

-Black Down is the highest point of the Mendip Hills and is part of larger set of walks in the area, including Rowberrow Warren, Dolebury Warren, Burrington Ham and Burrington Combe.
+Black Down is the highest point in the Mendip Hills and forms part of a wider network of spectacular walks, including Rowberrow Warren, Dolebury Warren, Burrington Ham and Burrington Combe.

-Black Down is a huge grassy expanse of heathland and moorland, with grazing Exmoor ponies and Devon red cattle.
-When we visited, the cattle were in a separate field and the ponies were nowhere to be seen, although they are apparently usually seen on the highest point, Beacon Batch.
+This vast area of open heathland and moorland is characterised by wide grassy expanses and far-reaching views.
+The land is grazed by Exmoor ponies and Devon Red cattle, although when we visited the cattle were in a separate field and the ponies were nowhere to be seen.
+They are most often spotted around the highest point, Beacon Batch.

-The summit is marked by several ancient burial mounds, or burrows, and has spectacular views of Blagdon Lake, the Bristol Channel and Welsh mountains.
-We would highly recommend visiting at sunset.
+The summit is marked by several ancient burial mounds and offers breathtaking views across Blagdon Lake, the Bristol Channel and the Welsh mountains.
+It’s a particularly special spot at sunset.

 Want a longer walk?
-You can extend this route further by exploring nearby Rowberrow Warren, Dolebury Warren, which is approximately a 7.5mile circular walk.
-Or stay out the whole day and explore even more nearby walks including Burrington Ham, Burrington Combe and Mendip Lodge Wood.
+You can link this route with nearby RRowberrow Warren or Dolebury Warren for a longer 7.5-mile circular walk, or spend the whole day exploring Burrington Ham, Burrington Combe and Mendip Lodge Wood.

 Address